KirillKaszycki/hypertension_classifier/README.md

 Project manager

 The classifier had been inplemented into telegram bot created by backend engineer.
+Here there's no Telegram bot code because API key is private.